Prescription drugs (outpatient)

 Medicare-approved amount

-for covered Part B prescription drugs.
+for Part B drugs.

 - Your coinsurance amount can sometimes change depending on your prescription drug's price.